-“Oran dora,” replied the young monks.
+“Oran dora,” replied the monks.
 “We bear the latest from Virgil Blue.”

 “What does the Blue Virgil have to say this fine evening?”

-When they finally stopped at the inn, Michael pointed to the second island far below.
+When the tour finally stopped at the inn, Michael pointed to the second island far below.
 “Look at the clearing where Virgil Green’s congregation sits and walks.
 When the students acclimate to the sacred truth they swim to this island and walk with the birds to the white-walled monastery above.
-I hope the sunset inspires within you the tranquility of understanding of the Biggest Bird’s cosmic plan.”
+I hope the sunset inspires within you the tranquility of understanding the Biggest Bird’s cosmic plan.”

 “Better check Jay,” Leo grunted, “he’s taking more than me.”

 Jay showed Michael his camera.
-“I’d like to hike to the monastery before it gets too dark.
-You can take my camera, if you want, but I’ll keep the flashlight attachment to see my way.”
+“I’d like to start hiking to the monastery before it gets too dark.
+You can keep my camera, if you want, but I’ll take the flashlight attachment to see my way.”

 “Jadie Jackson, I know the owners of this inn.
 They will loan you a lantern.
 Keep your camera.”

 While Leo stalked Eva and Lilly, Jay considered his photos of a bird statue.
 The bird stood on a stone box filled with lit candles, like a shrine.
-It shaded a human toddler with its wings like its own fledgling.
+Its wings shaded the statue of a toddler like its own fledgling.
 Jay loved the exquisite masonry of its feathers, but worried it was so lifelike he should not have taken pictures.

 “Eva.
 C’mon.”
 Leo grabbed his wife and daughter by their shoulders.
-“Let’s hike to the monastery, before it gets dark.”
+“Let’s go to the monastery before it gets dark.”